KonstantinosF/Flood-Mapping-Using-Satellite-Images/README.md

 <h2> Flood Events </h2>

 <h3> Hand Labeled </h3>
-This subfolder contains one folder <b> S1Hand</b> which consists of sentinel 1 image patches with two polarization bands (VH & VV) and another one called <b> S2Hand </b> which includes Sentinel 2 image patches with all 13 spectral bands.
+This subfolder contains one folder <b> S1Hand</b> which consists of sentinel 1 image patches with two polarization bands (VH & VV) and another one called <b> S2Hand </b> which includes Sentinel 2 image patches with all <b>13 spectral bands</b>.
 It should be noticed that not all bands share the same spatial resolution, thus if needed an extra processing (pansharpening) should be applied.
 The rest folders are the coresponding ground trouth mask, each one being created with a different method.
-The areas of study are 12 countries as shown below:
+The areas of study are parts of 12 countries as shown below:

 ![Screenshot 2022-03-01 at 22 29 28](https://user-images.githubusercontent.com/23013328/156243983-dd862316-9998-4c27-91ea-600603a84e4b.png)